 —Professor Stephen Hawking

 Is it possible to build a star on earth?
-This is the question at the heart of How To Build a Star: The Science of Nuclear Fusion and the Quest to Harness Its Power by the plasma physicist Arthur Turrell.
+This is the question at the heart of The Star Builders: Nuclear Fusion and the Race to Power the Planet by the plasma physicist Arthur Turrell.
 Filled with the remarkable stories of scientists who have dedicated their lives to a seemingly impossible dream, the book describes mind-boggling experiments in nuclear fusion that are recreating stellar conditions here on earth right now.

-How To Build a Star takes the reader on a fascinating journey of discovery through cutting-edge new techniques in nuclear energy – innovations that would allow us to recreate the power of the stars, unleashing a source of energy that could provide power for millions, or even billions, of years.
+The Star Builders takes the reader on a fascinating journey of discovery through cutting-edge new techniques in nuclear energy – innovations that would allow us to recreate the power of the stars, unleashing a source of energy that could provide power for millions, or even billions, of years.
 It also delves into the torrid history of nuclear innovation, from splitting the atom to the rise of deadly weapons, and explores exactly what it means to go nuclear.